-Tribute to Marceline Loridan-Ivens, who died on September 18, 2018
+Tribute to Marceline Loridan-Ivens, who died on 18 September 2018

-If there are too many words that come when we try to define Marceline Loridan-Ivens, one must not however choose, she would not have liked to be "put away".
+If there are too many words that come up when we try to define Marceline Loridan-Ivens, yet one must not choose, she would not have liked to be "put away."
 Born in 1928 in Épinal into a family Polish Jew, the little girl is left-handed and red-haired.
 At school, she is beaten and humiliated because she uses her left hand.
-In 1940, having taken refuge in Lyon with her family, she was placed in a private pension, separated from her parents.
-Then, in 1941, the family settled in the castle of Gourdon in Bollène, in the Vaucluse, where she joined a boarding school for young girls.
-Already rebellious, she will be excluded for having kept a journal deemed subversive.
-In March 1944, Marceline is arrested with her father in Bollène by the Gestapo, following a denunciation.
-First interned at the camp of Drancy, she will be deported to Auschwitz on April 13, 1944 by the convoy No. 71, in which was also his future "deportation comrade" and then unwavering friend, Simone Veil.
+In 1940, she took refuge in Lyon with her family and was placed in a private boarding house, separated from her parents.
+Then, in 1941, the family moved to the Château de Gourdon in Bollène, in the Vaucluse, where they joined a boarding school for young girls.
+Already rebellious, she will be excluded for having kept a newspaper deemed subversive.
+In March 1944, Marceline was arrested with her father in Bollène by the Gestapo, following a denunciation.
+First interned in the camp of Drancy, she will be deported to Auschwitz on April 13, 1944 by the convoy No. 71, in which was also his future "deportation comrade" and then unwavering friend, Simone Veil.

 The day of November 25, 2018 will be an opportunity to pay tribute to him through two screenings at the Shoah Memorial: